-Hypothyroidism is a hormone deficiency in which the thyroid gland does not produce enough of the hormone Thyroxine.
-This hormone is used to regulate metabolism.
+Hypothyroidism (or underactive thyroid) is a hormone deficiency in which the thyroid gland does not produce enough of the hormone Thyroxine, which is used to regulate metabolism.

-An underactive thyroid is more common in people aged between 40 and 50, and affects 10 times more women than men.
-It's estimated that 1 in 1,000 men have hypothyroidism, while the condition is much more prevalent in women, affecting 10 in 1,000 men.
+An underactive thyroid is more common in people between 40 and 50 and affects ten times more women than men.
+It's estimated that 1 in 1,000 men have hypothyroidism, while the condition is much more prevalent in women, affecting 10 in 1,000 women.

 The most common cause of hypothyroidism is an autoimmune disorder called Hashimoto's thyroiditis.
-This autoimmune disease causes the body's immune system to attack the thyroid, damaging the cells and reducing the thyroids ability to produce T3 and T4 hormones.
+This autoimmune disease causes your body's immune system to attack the thyroid, damaging the cells and reducing the thyroids' ability to produce T3 and T4 hormones.

-Another common cause of an underactive thyroid is over-response or over-use of treatments for hyperthyroidism, or overactive thyroid.
-These treatments are used to lower the amount of thyroxine and tri-iodothyronine.
-However, they can cause the levels to drop too low, resulting in hypothyroidism.
+Another common cause of an underactive thyroid is over-response or over-use of treatments for hyperthyroidism or overactive thyroid, which can cause your levels to drop too low, resulting in hypothyroidism.

 Surgery, such as a thyroidectomy, can cause a drop in thyroid activity.
 Thyroidectomy is the surgical removal of all or part of the thyroid.
-It is performed for thyroid cancer, goiter and hyperthyroidism.
+It is performed for thyroid cancer, goitre and hyperthyroidism.

-To determine whether or not a person has hypothyroidism, a thyroid function test is required.
-A sample of blood is taken, from which the hormone levels are tested.
+To find out whether you have hypothyroidism, a thyroid function test is required.
+A sample of blood is taken, from which your hormone levels are tested.

-You should speak to your GP about being tested for an underactive thyroid if you are concerned.
+Speak to your GP about being tested for an underactive thyroid if you’re concerned.

 In the UK, all babies are screened for congenital hypothyroidism during the early stages of their development.

-This treatment is lifelong, but shouldn't stop you living a normal and healthy life.
+This treatment is lifelong but shouldn't stop you from living a normal and healthy life.